Aglag257/Java2_AIApp/README.md

 ![alt text](Untitled.jpg)
 This simplified UML diagram depicts the most critical aspects of the code architecture and is designed solely for the purpose of understanding

-Overview of the data structures and algorithms used by the application:
+## Overview of the data structures and algorithms used by the application:

-In terms of data structures we are using arrays and lists and in terms of algorithms we have used ton algorithmo tis fisalidas gia to search
+In terms of data structures we are using arrays and lists and in terms of algorithms we have used the algorithm of "fisalidas" for the search
-You sent

 ## Usage